bxyb214/book/README.md

 [山东教育在线](http://139.129.129.254/) is based on @Rei's Campo, which is a lightweight forum application, base on Ruby on Rails.

-It's good for:

-- Build user CMS for your website.
-- As code base, customize develop for your business.

 ## Build with

 - Ruby 2.1.1 and Rails 4.1.1